Berkeley-MDes/tdf-fa24-jchenjiawen-1/README.md

 # Week 4
 ## What I did this week
 1. According to the lecture on Monday, I drew a simple diagram of the trash & recycling system.
 It's not digital right now, but could have a great potential to be digital.
 I want to show how the "useless" materials were recycled and repurposed.
 In a consumer society, a large amount of waste is generated every day.
-Despite this, people continue to purchase new items, believing that old ones are no longer useful, and casually throw them into the trash./
+Despite this, people continue to purchase new items, believing that old ones are no longer useful, and casually throw them into the trash.\
 <img src="/Week4/diagram.png" width = "1000" ></img>

 2. I also finished the report for Project 1.